 Hotel Ora offers a full-board meal plan and it's the closest you can get to if you are looking for Split all inclusive hotel.

 Falkensteiner Funimation Borik

 Falkensteiner Funimation Borik, located in Zadar, is one of the best all inclusive resorts in Croatia.
-The hotel features 258 rooms and suites, outdoor swimming pool with big slide, a hotel's beach, Aquapura SPA center, Falky Land children club and playgrounds, and a sport centre.
+The hotel features 258 rooms and suites, outdoor swimming pool with a big slide, a hotel's beach, Aquapura SPA center, Falky Land children club and playgrounds, and a sports center.

 Hotel has been partly refurbished in 2018, and it included complete refurbishment of 146 rooms.

 Falkensteiner Funimation Borik has been awarded The most beautiful family club hotel in Croatia by HolidayCheck Awards from 2014 through 2017.
 Their All inclusive Plus offer includes three meals a day, daily refill of mini-bar with soft drinks,